rjblee/dictionary_translator_app/README.md

 # Dictionary & Translator iOS/Android Application

 ## Description
-The Dictionary and Translator app is a mobile application that is for both iOS and Android devices.
+The Dictionary and Translator app is a mobile application built with Flutter and Dart, that is for both iOS and Android devices.
 The application has both dictionary and translator features, with voice recognition from speech to text.